-Cannabis possession is often treated less severely than possession of other prohibited drugs such as ecstacy, cocaine, crystal meth and heroin.
+Possessing cannabis may be treated less severely than possessing other prohibited drugs such as ecstacy, cocaine, crystal meth and heroin.

 What is the cannabis cautioning scheme?

 The cannabis cautioning scheme is a diversionary scheme for adult offenders who may otherwise face being charged for a drug offence.

 The scheme has been in place since 2000, and is intended to divert minor cannabis users from the criminal justice system and encourage them to seek help and treatment.

 It was put into place as a response to recommendations from the NSW Drug Summit in 2000.

 The summit recognised that arrest is not always the most effective way to penalise cannabis users, and isn’t always an effective way to address the problem of cannabis dependency.

 According to a 10-year review of the scheme undertaken in 2011, it has been effective in reducing reoffending with offenders who were sent to court after a minor cannabis charge having a 14% chance of ending up in court again, while of the offenders who were cautioned, only 5% ended up back in court after reoffending.

 The scheme has been less effective at encouraging cannabis users to seek help though, with only a very small percentage of those cautioned for the first time seeking help, and less than half the offenders who received a second cautioning attending the mandatory education session.

 The cannabis cautioning scheme is used by the police at their discretion.